Cultural Itineraries

 Otranto

-A bridge to the East and the tip of Italy, Otranto has an almost magical air about it.
-It gives its name to the canal that separates Italy from Albania and connects the Adriatic Sea with the Ionian Sea.
-For five centuries it was an important Byzantine centre, but it suffered a terrible siege in 1480 by the Turks, who massacred 800 citizens (the famous 'Idruntine martyrs').
+A bridge to the East and the tip of Italy, there is an almost magical air about Otranto; it gives its name to the canal that separates Italy from Albania and connects the Adriatic Sea with the Ionian Sea.
+For five centuries it was an important Byzantine centre, but suffered a terrible siege in 1480 by the Turks, who massacred as many as 800 citizens (the famous “Idruntine martyrs”).
 The village, still enclosed by the Aragonese walls, is a maze of narrow streets.
-The Romanesque cathedral is paved with one of the few, almost intact, mosaics in Puglia.
-The nearby Diocesan Museum illustrates the historical and artistic heritage of the Salento; the small Basilica di San Pietro, the town's first cathedral, was built in the 9th-10th centuries with a Greek-cross plan.
-The Aragonese Castle was rebuilt after 1481.
+The Romanesque cathedral is paved with one of Puglia's few, almost intact mosaics.
+The nearby Diocesan Museum illustrates the historical and artistic heritage of the Salento; the small Basilica di San Pietro, the first cathedral in the town, was built in the 9th-10th century with a Greek cross plan.
+After 1481, the Aragonese Castle was rebuilt.

 Leuca